Get Tech Tips

 Determining the air-side charge of an expansion tank in a hydronic heating system is a relatively easy task.
 A properly sized and charged tank is designed to keep the system pressure about 5.0 PSI lower than the pressure relief while the system is at maximum operating temperature.

-The proper air-side charge is equal to the static pressure of the fluid at the inlet of the tank plus an additional 5.0 psi allowance for the pressure in the top of the system.
-The air-side of the tank should be checked and adjusted before adding water to the system, if the tank is already installed and the system has pressure in it, the pressure should be drained at the tank to 0 psi before testing the pressure on the tank.
+The proper air-side charge is equal to the static pressure of the fluid at the inlet of the tank, plus an additional 5.0 PSI allowance for the pressure at the top of the system.
+The air side of the tank should be checked and adjusted before adding water to the system.
+If the tank is already installed and the system has pressure in it, the pressure should be drained at the tank to 0 PSI before testing the pressure on the tank.

 The formula for calculating the air-side pressure is relatively easy and directly related to the highest point in the system from the inlet of the expansion tank.

 Pa = H * (Dc / 144) + 5

 Pa = air-side pressure in the expansion tank (psi)